Signority Terms of Service

 4. Fees & Payment.

 In consideration for the receipt of the Service, Customer shall pay Service Provider the Service Fees, all as specified on the Pricing page of the Signority website and in any subsequent Order Forms submitted pursuant to this Agreement.
 All amounts are payable in U.S. or equivalent Canadian dollars.
 Except as otherwise specified herein or in an Order Form, fees are based on services purchased and not actual usage, payment obligations are non-cancelable, fees paid are non-refundable, and a subscription cannot be terminated during the relevant subscription term stated in the applicable Order Form.
 Because fees are based on monthly or yearly units, fees for subscriptions purchased in the middle of a monthly or yearly period will be charged for that service period in full.
+Unused documents cannot be carried into a new service period.

 4.2 New, Legacy, Obsolete and Changed Price Plans.

 At any time during the Term of this Agreement, Signority may remove, modify, or launch new price plans.
 Should your plan be discontinued or modified, you will be informed thirty (30) days in advance before the deadline by sending an email to your billing administrator’s email account.
-Customers that fail to respond will be automatically move to a new plan that is disclosed in the email.
-It is customer’s responsibility to keep the billing administrator’s email address up to date.
-Signority will not refund subscription fees.
+Customers that fail to respond will be automatically moved to a new plan that is disclosed in the email.
+It is the customer’s responsibility to keep the billing administrator’s email address up to date.
+Signority does not refund subscription fees.

 4.3 Invoicing & Payment.